 - 1 teaspoon kosher salt

-- 2 pounds skin-on boneless chicken thighs or chicken tenders
+- 2 pounds chicken tenders or breasts cut into strips

 - 2 tablespoons ground annatto seeds

 - 1 to 2 tablespoons chile powder preferably arbol

 - 2 tablespoons kosher salt